bradymholt/tiger-provisioning/README.md

 ## Setup Arch Linux ARM on Raspberry Pi

+1. Following the [Mount SD card in VirtualBox from Mac OS X Host](Mount SD card in VirtualBox from Mac OS X Host) guide to get access to SD Card from VirtualBox running on OS X host.
-1. Prepare SD Card with [these instructions](https://archlinuxarm.org/platforms/armv6/raspberry-pi) (run sync after `mv root/boot/* boot` and before umount)
+1. Prepare SD Card with [these instructions](https://archlinuxarm.org/platforms/armv6/raspberry-pi)
+2. Before running `umount boot root` from above, run `sync`.
+3. After tunning  `umount boot root` from above, shutdown VirtualBox and then Eject the SD Card from OS X.
 2. Insert SD Card into Pi and boot

 ## Setup DNS/DHCP